Apricot Bubble Ring

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Bake at 350° for 30-35 minutes or until browned.
+- Bake at 350° until browned, about 30-35 minutes.
 Cool for 5 minutes before inverting onto a serving plate.
 Serve warm.

 Originally published as Apricot Bubble Balls in Holiday & Celebrations Cookbook 2005